OsmosysSoftware/supply-chain-blockchain/docs/setup.md

    ng serve
    ```

-   keep the hardhat node runnig in separate terminal
+   keep the hardhat node running in a separate terminal

    Application will now be running locally at `http://localhost:4200/`.